haroonalrasheed/641a/index.md

 My research interests include cyber policy, critical infrastructure protection, surveillance, biometrics, technology regulation, cybersecurity in the financial services sector, and data in development and humanitarian contexts.
 I am particularly interested in exploring these topics across the Global South.

-My recent publications include a [book chapter on cyber governance in the financial services sector](/CyberGovernanceFSS.pdf) and an [article on the surveillance of mobile money platforms](https://doi.org/10.24908/ss.v17i1/2.12924).
-In 2016 I co-organized a [special forum on surveillance in Africa]( https://doi.org/10.1017/asr.2016.35) for the _African Studies Review_.
+My recent publications include a [note](https://doi.org/10.1111/1758-5899.12729) on the use of regulatory sandboxes to stimulate responsible humanitarian innovation, a [book chapter](/CyberGovernanceFSS.pdf) on cyber governance in the financial services sector and an [article](https://doi.org/10.24908/ss.v17i1/2.12924) on the surveillance of mobile money platforms.

 Prior to joining Tilburg Law School, I was a Vice President of Cyber Policy at JPMorgan Chase in New York from 2015-2018.
 I have also worked in tech policy roles at the OECD, European Commission's Joint Research Centre, Vodafone Group, and [elsewhere](http://sixfouronea.net/professional-history/).